 Chris Kennedy is a PhD student in political science at the University of California, Berkeley and a consulting data scientist.
 He specializes in statistical methods for American and comparative politics; his substantive interests include climate change politics, voter mobilization & representation, and election administration.
 He develops and implements methods for electoral field experiments, machine learning, voter file matching, causal inference, and survey research.
 Before moving to California he spent 7 years in DC working as a data scientist for the Voter Participation Center, Al Gore’s Alliance for Climate Protection, Rock the Vote, and Avaaz.
 He holds a master of public affairs and a B.A. in government & economics from the University of Texas at Austin.

-Baobao is a 3rd-year PhD student in political science at Yale University.
+Baobao is a PhD student in political science at Yale University.
 Her main interests include causal inference, survey methodology, and data visualization.
 She worked as a data consultant at Yale StatLab and a software engineer at Plotly.
 She graduated from Yale with a MA in statistics and a BA (cum laude) in political science.
 As an undergraduate, she worked in outreach and communications at the Connecticut Fund for the Environment.